ProGen18/portfolio-ideas/README.md

 ![Licence](https://img.shields.io/badge/licence-MIT-green)
 ![Config-driven](https://img.shields.io/badge/config--driven-config.ts-blueviolet)

-A growing collection of portfolio designs — built from scratch or redesigned from existing ones.
+A growing collection of portfolio designs, built from scratch or redesigned from existing ones.
 Each template is wired to a single `config.ts` file so you can make it yours without touching the actual components.

 ---

 ## The idea

 Most portfolio templates either look the same or require you to dig through the whole codebase just to change your name and tech stack.
 These ones don't.
-Everything you'd want to edit — name, bio, links, projects, skills, colors — lives in one place.
+Everything you'd want to edit name, bio, links, projects, skills, colors — lives in one place.

 ---